nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

-### Configuring `webpack.config.js` file
+## Configuring the `webpack.config.js` file

-In order to enable module federation we need to import `ModuleFederationPlugin` from Webpack on top of this file.
+In order to enable module federation, we need to import `ModuleFederationPlugin` from Webpack on top of this file.

 ```js
 const { ModuleFederationPlugin } = require('webpack').container